 - Easy to process and Shape

-The greatest advantage of using acrylic plastic over glass is its lightweight.
+The most significant advantage of using acrylic plastic over glass is its lightweight.
 It’s 50% lighter than glass but more durable and stronger.
-Processing acrylic in the cast or extruded form will not only cut costs but will provide 10 times more toughness than glass.
+Processing acrylic in the cast or extruded form will cut costs and provide ten times more toughness than glass.

-From a safety point of view, if, in any case, an acrylic sheet product will break, it won’t shatter but will fracture into large dull(blunt) pieces.
+From a safety point of view, if, in any case, an acrylic sheet product breaks, it won’t shatter but will fracture into large dull(blunt) pieces.

-That feature diversified its applicability to products like windows, shower doors, sliding doors, etc.
+That feature diversified its applicability to windows, shower doors, sliding doors, etc.

-As far as the cleaning and maintaining part is concerned, some usually unspoken rules need to be followed.
+As far as the cleaning and maintaining part is concerned, some usually unspoken rules must be followed.
 Acrylic should always be cleaned or wiped with a wet microfiber cloth.

-Using rough towels is also not recommended as they will create more scratches rather than removing them.
-Artificial cleaners are not be used as the chemicals in them will roughen the acrylic’s surface.
-Soapy water and Novus products will be an ideal choice for cleaning.
+Rough towels are also not recommended as they will create more scratches than removing them.
+Artificial cleaners should not be used as their chemicals will roughen the acrylic’s surface.
+Soapy water and Novus products will be ideal choices for cleaning.

 Acrylic plastic, when heated, becomes soft and moldable into various shapes, forms, and sizes.
-As it cools, it becomes hard and holds a formed shape, becoming easier to be machined.
+As it cools, it becomes hard and holds a formed shape, becoming more accessible to process in a machine.

 The molds used are often made from metal or even wood.
-The process is very in-expensive and versatile as acrylic sheets can easily be bent into many shapes.
+The process is inexpensive and versatile, as acrylic sheets can easily be bent into many shapes.